-King coconut is available year round and it’s everywhere.
+It’s available year round and it’s everywhere.
 It can be seen on the beaches and in roadside kiosks throughout the country, on the backs of bicycles, mopeds and trucks.

 It was almost impossible to walk pass by and not to stop and to relish its drink, especially on a dry and hot day.
 Its water is so hydrating, refreshing and tastes sweet with tropical flavour.